AndrewJBateman/ionic-angular-project/README.md

 ## General info

 App to view and book places to stay.
-All places listed on the 'discover.page' and clicking on an item rnavigates to a place detail page using the place id in the browser.
+All places listed on the 'discover.page' and clicking on an item navigates to a place detail page using the place id in the browser.

 Burger side panel added with links to the discover places listings, your bookings and a logout button.

-Authorization added using login and logout buttons.

 ## Screenshots